I particularly enjoy working with first-time writers, and enabling them to join the growing self-publishing market with a polished manuscript.

 Then I'll take a look at the whole manuscript and advise which editorial service would best suit you, moving forwards.
 I'll also give you a quote and some idea of a time frame for the proposed work.

-If this is a proofread or copy/line edit I will work on a short sample of a few thousand words so that you can see what my work looks like.
+If this is a proofread or a copy edit I will work on a short sample of a few thousand words so that you can see what my work looks like.
 We can then have a discussion about whether this works for you or whether you would like some changes.
 If you are having a developmental edit, we will discuss general pointers and any issues that may need attention.
 It is always important to sort these things out before I start the full project.

 Each project I work on is individually priced according to the number of words and the amount of time I need to spend on it, but here are some ball-park figures and timescales for books of an average length i.e. 80-90,000 words: